Myshaak-Jr/jump-game/README.md

-A Simple Game where you jump with a car made in a week.
+A Simple Game where you jump with a car made in a week while I was on an internship in b-interactive.
 Most of the time was spent on the GUI system and the scene system, because I didn't want to use godot lol.